-On average it takes these students four to five years to complete a PhD degree.
+On average students will take 5 years to complete a PhD degree.

 - Register for your thesis course twice per year – Winter Session: September to April (BIOC 649, section 001) and Summer Session May to August (BIOC 649, section 941).

-- You do not need to register for the BIOC 530 seminar but you should attend each class and make a presentation.
+- You do not need to register for the BIOC 530 seminar but you should attend each class and make a presentation in year 1 and year 2.

 - You will be eligible to compete for the Zbarsky Prize which is awarded to a doctoral student in their third year of graduate studies who gives the best 530 presentation.